Can Dogs Eat Seaweed? What You Need to Know!

 Random beach algae?
 Definitely not!

-When it comes to cleaned, edible seaweed, however, it may be a delicious treat.
+On the other hand, cleaned, edible seaweed or vet-approved seaweed snacks may be a delicious occasional treat.
 Many types of seaweed can confer health benefits to dogs, but you should always err on the side of caution and keep portion sizes small.

 Talk to your vet before making any drastic diet changes and ask them what amounts and kinds of seaweed your dog can try!